LTYoung/ec551prog2/README.md

   - POS equations must start with parenthesis
 - nLut: number of LUTs in the synthesized FPGA
 - tLut: type of LUT (4 or 6)
-- cLut: *.json file representing a partially connected LUT (optional)
+- cLut: if is constrained

 Example equation files are located in the _examples_ directory.